jason-mares/tactiq/project/identity/the-bridge.md

 video:
   - https://drive.google.com/file/d/1iqX9dkyWnWVoH93sJiFf6WVXZCthtWYn/preview
 video-caption:
   - The world is a precarious place that can feel relentless and unforgiving.
-At every stage of our lives love presents itself as a light in the darkness of this struggle, but we wrestle with how to love because love is more than a feeling, it's a divine force that we deeply flawed humans aren't equipped to handle by default.
-It is the mission of this community to provide context, meaning & beauty to that struggle so all people can recognize the glory of a life with genuine love so they may build their own bridges in their lives and communities to an everloving god through the gospel of Jesus Christ.
+At every stage of our lives love presents itself as a light in the darkness of that struggle, but we wrestle with how to love because we aren't perfect people—nobody is.
+It is the mission of this community to provide meaning, beauty and a way through struggle using the gospel of Jesus Christ as a blueprint to build bridges in our lives and communities to an everloving and forgiving god. <br><br><a href="#projectbackground" class="scrollLink">Learn more about this project.</a>

 images:
+  - the-bridge_lamp-post.jpg
+  - the_bridge-hat.jpg
+  - the_bridge-tote_bag.jpg
+  - the_bridge-bible-quote.jpg
+  - the-bridge_half-sheets.jpg
+  - the_bridge-community_on_a_mission.jpg
   - the_bridge-light_in_the_darkness.jpg
   - the_bridge-building_stronger_communities.jpg
-  - the_bridge-community_on_a_mission.jpg
   - the_bridge-what_is_truth.jpg
 images-alt:
+  - Lamp Post
+  - Hat
+  - Tote Bag
+  - Bible Quote
+  - Welcome Sheets
+  - The Bridge, Community on a Mission
+  - Light in the Darkness
   - Building Resilient Communities
-  -
+  - What is Truth?
 images-class:
   -
   - one-half
   - one-half
+  -
+  -
+  -
+  -
+  -
+  -
 ---

 According to long-term data, every major religious denomination in America has been on the decline since WWII.<a href="https://youtu.be/3xlb-2DEYW8?t=284" target="_blank"><sup>[1]</sup></a> In 2018, it's estimated only 4% of Millenials were active in a church while an older, more dedicated generation becomes smaller everyday.
 America—having historically relied on churches as a crucial social safety net—has seen rises in homelessness, substance abuse and widening political divisions as the social fabric a church can provide continues to erode.
 This has left a vacuum in American communities and with no new institutions taking its place in significant enough numbers, the lack of social cohesion threatens to rip apart communities nationwide.